 When he was an adult, Oedipus heard a rumor that he was not the son of Polybus and his wife, Merope.
-Driven by doubt, he went to the oracle at Delphi and asked if the kings were really his parents, but instead of answering, the oracle told him that he had a dark destiny, “mating with his own mother and killing his own father.”
+Driven by doubt, he went to the oracle at Delphi and asked if the king and queen were really his parents, but instead of answering, the oracle told him that he had a dark destiny, “mating with his own mother and killing his own father.”

-Desperate to avoid the oracle’s profession, Oedipus, who thought that Polibus and Merope were his true parents, left Corinth and headed for the city of Thebes.
+Desperate to avoid the oracle’s profession, Oedipus, who thought that Polybus and Merope were his true parents, left Corinth and headed for the city of Thebes.

 On the way to Thebes, Oedipus met Laius, and the two argued over which chariot had the right of way.
 The Theban king moved to strike the insolent young man with his scepter, but Oedipus, unaware that Laius was his true father, threw the old man from his chariot and killed him.

-Thus, Laius was killed by his own son, and half of the prophecy that the king had tried to evade by exposing Oedipus at birth was fulfilled.
+Thus, Laius was killed by his own son, and half of the prophecy that the king had tried to evade by ordering the infant Oedipus’ death was fulfilled.